 Coverage and Data Speeds

-The speeds on either network will be more than fast enough for general browsing, maps, social media etc, and in most places, video calling should be fine as well.
+The speeds on either network will be more than fast enough for general browsing, maps, social media etc. In most places, video calling should be fine as well.
 Upload speeds were noticeably faster on LTE, but download speeds remained about the same.

-The only real issue I encountered was occasionally having no or extremely-slow Internet despite my phone showing full signal.
-Moving 50 metres down the road always fixed the problem.
+The only real issue I encountered was occasionally having no or extremely-slow internet despite my phone showing full signal.
+Moving a bit further up or down the road always fixed the problem.